About

 Request a Resolution of No Objection →

-This resolution indicates that the county does not have any objections to the proposed housing project and is required.
+This is required to indicated that the county does not have any objections to the proposed housing project.
+The Travis County Commissioners Court will review your resolution request.

 Questions?